 You can tell Git which of these you want enabled by setting core.whitespace to the values you want on or off, separated by commas.
-You can disable settings by either leaving them out of the setting string or prepending a - in front of the value.
-For example, if you want all but cr-at-eol to be set, you can do this:
+You can disable an option by prepending a - in front of its name, or use the default value by leaving it out of the setting string entirely.
+For example, if you want all but space-before-tab to be set, you can do this (with trailing-space being a short-hand to cover both blank-at-eol and blank-at-eof):

 '''

 $ git config --global core.whitespace \

-trailing-space,space-before-tab,indent-with-non-tab
+trailing-space,-space-before-tab,indent-with-non-tab,tab-in-indent,cr-at-eol

 '''